gliu2k/SAP-Datasphere/Roadmap/README.md

 # 3. User Management
-We can batch input the users from *CSV* file in GoLive.
-And, we can synchronize the users and achieve SSO via SAML.
-See [here](https://community.sap.com/t5/technology-blogs-by-members/integrate-sap-data-warehouse-cloud-with-azure-active-directory/ba-p/13480455)
+We can import the users from *CSV* file in GoLive.
+And, we can synchronize the users and achieve the SSO via SAML.
+See [Blog](https://community.sap.com/t5/technology-blogs-by-members/integrate-sap-data-warehouse-cloud-with-azure-active-directory/ba-p/13480455)